docker/docs/desktop/mac/release-notes/index.md

 ### Security

-- Fixed [CVE-2022-0847](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2022-0847), aka “Dirty Pipe”, an issue that could enable attackers to modify files in container images on the host, from inside a container.
+- Fixed [CVE-2022-0847](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2022-0847){: target="_blank" rel="noopener" class="_"}, aka “Dirty Pipe”, an issue that could enable attackers to modify files in container images on the host, from inside a container.

 ### New

 - Docker Desktop 4.6.0 gives macOS users the option of enabling a new experimental file sharing technology called virtiofs.
-During testing virtiofs has been shown to drastically reduce the time taken to sync changes between the host and VM, leading to substantial performance improvements for macOS users.
-As an example, enabling virtiofs has been shown to reduce the time taken to run DB imports by up to 98%.
+During testing virtiofs has been shown to drastically reduce the time taken to sync changes between the host and VM, leading to substantial performance improvements.
-- The Docker Dashboard Volumes Management feature now offers the ability to efficiently clean up volumes via multi-select checkboxes.
+- The Docker Dashboard Volume Management feature now offers the ability to efficiently clean up volumes using multi-select checkboxes.

 ### Upgrades